 Remove the battery and SIM card carefully to avoid a short circuit, perhaps wearing rubber gloves to avoid getting shocked.

 Use a desiccant material to absorb the water from your wet phone.
 A home remedy that can work involves putting an absorbent material in a sealed container or plastic bag with your phone.
 Dry rice works well.
 Even better are those little packets of silicon gel that you sometimes get with shoes and other goods, although most people just throw them away or don’t have enough of them.
 Cover the phone in your desiccant and give it 24 hours to soak up the moisture.

-Have you picked up any drying techniques that you have learned to do or not to do?
-Or do you have any hilarious stories to share about how your phone ended up in the pond?
-Feel free to share your stories and wisdom with us in the comments!
+Do you have any do’s and don’ts for drying wet phones?
+Do you have any hilarious stories about how your phone ended up going down the river?
+Share your stories and experiences with us in the comments!